Hey, guys: Your future self will thank you for getting a check up

 Community Health Options partners with Firefly Health to provide virtual primary care to Members 18 and over, and virtual care is expanding across Maine, with some providers offering virtual primary care as well.
 Firefly also offers behavioral health support for those who need someone to talk to.

 Specific plan benefits vary, so please check your plan’s schedule of benefits for details.
 Have a question about Community Health Options or your benefits?
-Call our Maine-based Member Services team at (855) 624-6463 from 8 a.m. to 6 p.m., Monday through Friday.
+Call our Maine-based Member Services team at (855) 624-6463, between 8 a.m. and 5 p.m., Monday through Friday.